Gluten Free Graham Crackers

 The ingredients for gluten-free graham crackers are all pantry staples.
 You’ll find the full amounts in the recipe card at the bottom of the post, but here’s an overview of what you need for the recipe:

-• Brown sugar.
+• Light brown sugar.
 For that signature graham cacker color and caramel flavor.

 • Cinnamon.
-For the traditional warming flavor in graham crackers.
+For the traditional warm flavor in graham crackers.

 • Baking powder.
 Make sure you’re using gluten-free baking powder.